aprilsourz/AF-fullstack-project-frontend2/README.md

 Given I am a user,
-When I sign in and I have previously created todo items, I should see all my todo items.
+When I sign in and I have previously created todo items, I should see all my to-do items.

 Given I am a user,
-Once I sign in,
+Once I have signed in,
 I should be able to create a to-do item.

 Given I am a user,